MF-HORIZON/mf-horizon-python-client/README.rst

 mf-horizon-client
 =================

 Requires API keys to Mind Foundry Horizon to access.
+API key can be accessed via the Settings panel of the Horizon UI.

-Compatible with release v2.0.6 of Mind Foundry Horizon.
+Compatible with release v2.1.1 of Mind Foundry Horizon.

 https://www.mindfoundry.ai/horizon